nnovitsky/ece458/DEPLOYMENT.md

 ```
 $ mkdir hpt_project_folder
 ```
+Fork this repository on [ece458]() by using the fork icon in the top right corner in the git interface.
-Move into this directory and clone the repository
+Move into the directory you created and clone the repository now in your account.
+Checkout into the production branch `dev_postgres`
 ```
 $ cd hpt_project_folder
 $ git clone .......
+$ git checkout dev_postgres
 ```
 ## Create a PostgreSQL Database and User

-Log into an interactive Postgres session by typing:
+Now we will create a Postgres database for this project.
+Exit the repository and log into an interactive Postgres session by typing:

 ```
 $ sudo -u postgres psql
 ```

-Create a database:
+Now we will create the database:

 ```
 postgres=# CREATE DATABASE hpt_db;